Published: 05/29/2019 | Updated: 02/07/2024

-The only arepa ingredients you need are cornmeal, water and salt.
-Some recipes use a pinch of sugar or a little butter, but I love the ease of a 3-ingredient recipe so I just stick to the basics.
+The only arepa ingredients you need are cornmeal, water, and a bit of salt.
+Some recipes use a pinch of sugar or a bit of butter, but I love the ease of a 3-ingredient recipe, so I just stick to the basics.

-I start with 2 cups of warm water in a bowl.
+I start with 2 cups water in a bowl.
 Then I slowly add 1 teaspoon of salt and 2 cups of cornmeal.
-I usually start mixing the ingredients together with a wooden spoon but as the dough starts to form I switch over to using my hands.
+I usually start mixing the ingredients together with a wooden spoon, but as the dough starts to form, I switch over to using my hands.

-Once you have your dough all smooth, let it rest for about 5 minutes.
+Once you have your arepa dough all smooth, let it rest for about 3-5 minutes.

-Then separate the dough into about 8 portions.
+Then separate the arepa dough into about 8-10 smaller arepas.
 Roll each portion into a smooth ball and then press between your palms to form a patty.

-I heat a little bit of vegetable oil up in the skillet over medium heat.
-Once that’s hot, add your arepa patties to the skillet.
-Cook for about 5 minutes on each side or until golden brown.
+I heat a little bit of vegetable oil up in the skillet over medium-high heat.
+Once that’s hot, add your arepa patties to the skillet—Cook for about 5 minutes on each side or until golden brown.

 You want your arepas to have a crispy, golden brown crust and a fluffy center.
 After they’ve fried for about 5 minutes on each side, remove them from the pan.

 - In a medium size bowl, add the warm water.
 Slowly add the salt ant corn meal.
 Stir with a wooden spoon or your hand until a soft dough forms.
 If necessary, add 1 tablespoon of water at a time until the dough is smooth and no longer dry.